 - Physical pain and emotional suffering.
 Your physical pain and emotional suffering may be your most significant car accident injuries.
 While money is an imperfect way to compensate you for these losses, it is the only way to do so and it may make your recovery easier.

-What to Do After a Car Accident in Louisville
+What to Do After a Car Accident in Kentucky

 Even if you are confident that someone else caused your accident injuries, you will not be able to recover damages unless you take action.
 You can begin protecting your rights by: